nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 ### Partitions on Mahuika

-**Important Note:** Slurm configurations is not yet complete on Mahuika and so this page is subject to change, particularly numerical values.
+**Important Note:** Slurm configuration is not yet complete on Mahuika and so this page is subject to change, particularly numerical values.

 | Name of Partition	| Maximum time limit	| CPU cores	| Maximum cores per user	| Brief description / Purpose |
 | ------------------|--------------------|-----------|------------------------|---------------------------- |